raphavtorres/documentation/docker 🐳/docker.md

 --network <network>
 ```

-# DOCKERFILE -
+# DOCKERFILE
-FROM -> image (Linux, Ubuntu), platform (python, nodejs)
+FROM: image (Linux, Ubuntu), platform (python, nodejs)

-WORKDIR -> work directory (executes the commands inside this directory)
+WORKDIR: work directory (executes the commands inside this directory)

-COPY -> copy your local directory and add in image
+COPY: copy your local directory and add in image

-ADD -> Copies an internet file or adds and unzips a local file and adds an image
+ADD: Copies an internet file or adds and unzips a local file and adds an image

-RUN -> Commands to install the dependencies in the image construction
+RUN: Commands to install the dependencies in the image construction

-ENV -> environment configurations
+ENV: environment configurations

-EXPOSE -> expose your application to a determined port
+EXPOSE: expose your application to a determined port

-USER -> user who will execute the application
+USER: user who will execute the application

-CMD -> commands to run the application (runs afeter the image construction)
+CMD: commands to run the application (runs afeter the image construction)